JarvisZL/Hugo-Site/public/blogs/algorithminproblemsolving/index.md

   - then do the following things: while S is not empty
     - remove a edge e with minimum weight from S.
     - if the edge e connects two different trees then add it in F to combine two trees into one single tree.

+### 单元最短路-Bellmanford
+- The Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.**(O(VE))**
+- If a graph contains a "negative cycle" that is reachable from the source, the Bellman–Ford algorithm can detect and report the negative cycle
+- works:
+  - Before show how it works, I need to introduce the relax operation. assume we use an array **d** to record the current shortest path from single source to others. we name the single source **s** and two other vetices **i** and **j** which are connected by an edge. the relax is that if $d[i] < d[j] + w(i,j)$, then we set $d[i]$ with $d[j] + w(i,j)$
+  - it works as follows:
+    - Initialize the array d with the weight of edges.
+    - loop V - 1 times, each time relax every edge in the graph.
+    - if there is one edge can be relaxed after V - 1 loops, then there is a negative cycle in the graph.

+### 单元最短路-Dijksta
+- The Dijstra algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.
+- It assumes there is no negative edge in the graph. $O(V^2)$ for array-based priorityqueue, and $O(VlgV + E)$ for Fibonacci heap
+- works:
+  - ....
+  - it works as follows:
+    -  Initialize the array d with the weight of edges and mark all nodes unvisited.
+    -  Repeatly, mark the node  **i** visited and node **i** satisfies the d[i] is the smallest in values of unvisited nodes in array d . and then relax the edges which connect with the node **i**.
+    -  when all the nodes are visited, we get the shortest paths record in array d.

+### 多源最短路-Floyd-Warshall
+- Floyd–Warshall algorithm is an algorithm for finding shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).
+- it works as follows:
+  - use a matrix **d** to record the shortest paths.
+  - Initialize.
+  - The main block of the algorithm has three layers loop. the second loop traverses through the start point i, and the third loop traverses through the end point j.
+The outter loop traverses through the node k that may in the path from i to j, and set d[i][j] with the minimum of (d[i][k] + d[k][j])

+## 流

+### 流网络(flow network)
+-  a flow network is a directed graph where each edge has a capacity and each edge receives a flow.
+The amount of flow on an edge cannot exceed the capacity of the edge.
+-  The node where all the flows come from called source, the node where all the flows goes to called sink.
+A flow must satisfy the restriction that the amount of flow into a node equals the amount of flow out of it, unless it's source or sink.

+### 残存网络(residuals network)
+- the residuals capacity of an edge is its capacity minus the amount of flow on it.
+- if the residuals capacity of an edge is positive, add it in the residuals network.

+### 增广路径(augmenting paths)
+- an augmenting path is a path in the residuals network.
+- A network is at maximum flow if and only if there is no augmenting path in the residual network $G_f$.

+## P vs  NP
+- P: if a problem can be solved by some algorithms in polynomial time, the problem is a P problem.
+- NP: if a problem can be verified with a answer in polynomial time, the problem is a NP problem.
+- NP-hard: NP-hard problems are those at least as hard as NP problems. all the NP problems can be reduced to NP-hard problems in polynomial time.
+- NP-completeness: if a problem is a NP problem and also a NP-hard problem, then it's a NP-competeness problem.

+- NP-completeness problem:
+  - 图中最大团问题(团：任意两点都有一条边即完全图)
+  - 图中最小顶点覆盖问题
+  - 哈密尔顿回路问题
+  - 旅行商问题